ifremer-bioinformatics/BeeDeeM-Tools/README.md

 All these tools are suited to handle the annotation data available from annotated databanks, among others: NCBI Taxonomy Gene Ontology, InterPro and Enzyme Commission classifications.

+BeeDeeM-Tools is a suite of extensions to [BeeDeeM](https://github.com/pgdurand/BeeDeeM).

 ## Requirements

 * Linux or macOS 64bits computer.